 In addition to saving a ton of greenbacks doing it ourselves, we’re also working on our triceps, so that’s a bonus.
 If you fold in the heavy machinery rentals required to drill into Tennessee “dirt,” we’ve saved about 40 percent from what a contractor would charge.
 A painter buddy told me that he would charge $3,200 for the painting alone.

-Besides wearing gloves and steel-toed shoes, Kristin and I have been keeping track of our expenses for this project (and an Egyptian scroll worth of others) using the always invaluable Microsoft Excel.
+Besides wearing gloves and steel-toed shoes, Kristin and I have been keeping track of our expenses for this project (and an Egyptian scroll worth of others) using Excel.
 I don’t know about you, but I use this program a LOT.
 While it’s more intermediate functions require a little bit of Googling to figure out, simple tables and additive tracking are a snap.

 stare in disbelief keep tabs on our expenses throughout the year, and Kristin can mull it over from wherever she is that given week.